Refining, Cost and Market Impacts of Tightening Standards

 Sub-Saharan African Refining and Fuels Assessment for the World Bank and the African Refiners Association

-Working with prime contractor ICF International, adapted EnSys’ WORLD Model to focus on the sub-Saharan region and its refineries, then assessed the refining and supply costs and competitive / market / trade impacts of the region introducing low and ultra-low sulfur standards on gasoline and diesel.
+Working with prime contractor ICF International, EnSys adapted the WORLD Model® to focus on the sub-Saharan region and its refineries, then assessed the refining and supply costs and competitive / market / trade impacts of the region introducing low and ultra-low sulfur standards on gasoline and diesel.
 These costs were then compared with the health benefits that would result.

 EnSys’ Integrated Global WORLD Model